Tupper Saussy: Legal problems

 In the early 1980s, the federal government had begun cracking down on outspoken tax protesters, whose numbers were then estimated by the Internal Revenue Service at 40,000 or more.
 In 1985 Saussy was found guilty of willfully failing to file a tax return for the year 1977, and sentenced to serve one year in Atlanta Federal Prison Camp.
-(Technically, he filed a Fifth Amendment return, a discredited tax dodge that was popular with tax protesters in the 1970s and early 1980s.
-He also issued something called PMOC, or "Public Money Office Certificates," and used them instead of money to pay for some services while living in Sewanee.)
+He filed a Fifth Amendment return, a discredited tax dodge that was popular with tax protesters in the 1970s and early 1980s.
+He also issued what he called PMOC, or "Public Money Office Certificates," and used them instead of money to pay for some services while living in Sewanee.)
 Saussy fled in 1987 rather than begin serving a sentence at the federal prison in Atlanta.
-Thus began a game of cat-and-mouse with U.S. marshals that only ended in November 1997 outside his home in Venice Beach, California.
+US marshals pursued him until his arrest in November 1997 outside of his home in Venice Beach, California.

 Saussy's appeal was denied by the Supreme Court.
 Saussy eventually served a 14-month sentence at Taft Correctional Institution in Taft, California.
 Saussy was given the job of chapel music director and piano instructor to prisoners.
 Saussy was released from prison on May 12, 1999.